Gutian rule in Mesopotamia

 There are very few hard facts available regarding the rulers of the Gutian dynasty, still fewer about the Gutian people; even their homeland is not known.
 We have a few royal inscriptions from one ruler, Erridu-pizir, an inscribed macehead from another, La-erabum, a handful of passing mentions from contemporary Mesopotamian rulers, and one long inscription by Uruk ruler Utu-hengal.
-And there are the many versions of the Sumerian King List, most recensions of which were written long after the time of the Gutian dynasty and give different, sometimes conflicting versions of history.
+And there are the many versions of the Sumerian King List, most recensions of which were written long after the time of the Gutian dynasty and give different, sometimes contradictory accounts.
 The earliest version of the Sumerian King List, written in the Ur III period, not long afterward in time, does not mention the Gutians and lists a Gutian ruler, Tirigan, as a king of Adab.
-Yet the SKL remains our only source for most Gutian kings.
+Yet the Sumerian King List remains the only historical source that mentions most Gutian kings.

 Still, clearly the Gutian rulers had a huge impact on late 3rd millennium BC Mesopotamia, reflected in the vast array of literary compositions featuring them, continuing for almost two millennia.